Renters’ Rights Bill guide

 • Penalties of up to £7,000 for initial breaches, rising to £40,000 for repeated or continuing breaches.

-Landlords must register on a new national database, which will:
+Landlords will need to register on the new Private Rented Sector Database, which will:

 • Provide guidance on legal obligations.